ericseppanen/json-parser-toy/README.md

 Which adds a lot of clutter, and is kind of hard to read.
 Maybe instead we should write a combinator of our own to make this a little more compact.
 This isn't necessary-- the result will emit exactly the same code as the above.
 The only reason I'm going to tackle this is it provides a little bit of insight into the pile of generic parameters you see if you look at the documentation for `nom` combinators.
 If you don't care, feel free to skip this section.

-First, let's write a combinator that does nothing, other than apply a combinator we specify.
+First, let's write a combinator that does nothing, other than apply a parser we specify.
 ```rust
 fn identity<F, I, O, E>(f: F) -> impl Fn(I) -> IResult<I, O, E>
 where